-Author: Antonio Yordan-Nones, Neil E. Turner, Edward A. Lee Version: Unknown The StringReplace actor reads a string and searches it for a specified pattern.
+Author: Antonio Yordan-Nones.
+Neil E. Turner, Edward A. Lee Version: Unknown

+The StringReplace actor reads a string and searches it for a specified pattern.
 The actor replaces either the first instance of the pattern or all occurrences of the pattern with a specified replacement string.
 The actor outputs the edited string.
 The actor accepts a source string, a replacement string, and a pattern to search for via either its input ports or its parameters.
 The pattern is specified as a regular expression.
 For more information about regular expressions, see http://java.sun.com/ docs/books/tutorial/extra/regex/index.html.
-If the replaceAll parameter is specified pattern.
+If the replaceAll parameter is specified, the actor will replace all instances of the string that match the specified pattern.
 Otherwise, the actor will replace only the first instance that matches.
 If the actor finds no match, then the actor outputs the original source string, unchanged.